amitmukh/sagemaker-operators/README.md

 ## Download training dataset and upload to Amazon S3

-cd kubernetes-sagemaker-demos/0-upload-dataset-s3
+cd sagemaker-operators/0-upload-dataset-s3

 Note: TensorFlow must be installed on the host machine to download the dataset and convert into the TFRecord format.
 So instead of using local laptop you can use Sagemaker to do this part.

-## Use case 1: Distributed training with TensorFlow, PyTorch, MXNet and other frameworks
+## Distributed training with TensorFlow, PyTorch, MXNet and other frameworks

 If you’re new to Amazon SageMaker, one of its nice features when using popular frameworks such as TensorFlow, PyTorch, MXNet, XGBoost and others is that you don’t have to worry about building custom containers with your code in it and pushing it to a container registry.
 Amazon SageMaker can automatically download any training scripts and dependencies into a framework container and run it at scale for you.
 So you just have to version and manage your training scripts and don’t have to deal with containers at all.
 With Amazon SageMaker Operators for Kubernetes, you can still get the same experience.
 Navigate to the directory with the 1st example:

-cd kubernetes-sagemaker-demos/1-tf-dist-training-training-script/
+cd sagemaker-operators/1-tf-dist-training-training-script/
 ls -1

 Output: